-I would like to share with you my experience, in moving to a CTO position.
-This post will mainly concern people that are in management on the technical side, CTOs, VP of Engineering, Heads of Departments etc.
+I want to share with you my experience in moving to a CTO position.
+This post will mainly concern management on the technical side, CTOs, VP of Engineering, Heads of Departments, etc.

-I think in every Software Engineers life comes a time when they need to decide if they want to pursue a career in engineering or switch to management.
-There are pros and cons to both of those choices, it all depends on what your character is like, what you want out of life and how well you can manage work-life balance.
+In every software engineer's life comes a time when they need to decide if they want to pursue a career in engineering or switch to management.
+There are pros and cons to both of those choices, and it all depends on what your character is like, what you want out of life, and how well you can manage work-life balance.

-I became CTO of a small company (< 40 Employees) almost a year ago, and that switch made me work harder than ever before, suddenly the things I needed to do didn't fit on a single to-do list, and as the weeks went by the list kept getting bigger.
-During that year I finally managed to structure my work and I would like to share with you a few things that I think are important and would have made my life easier if I would have known them back then.
+I became CTO of a small company (< 40 Employees) a year ago, and that switch made me work harder than ever before; suddenly, the things I needed to do didn't fit on a single to-do list, and as the weeks went by the list kept getting bigger.
+During that year, I finally managed to structure my work, and I would like to share a few things with you that I think are essential and would have made my life easier if I had known them back then.

 Moving up in the same company

-First there are some points you need to keep an eye on while transitioning from developer position to a management position from the same team or just in the same company.
+First, you need to keep an eye on some points while transitioning from a developer position to a management position from the same team or just in the same company.

-1. If you're moving from the same team to become their management, you need to make sure that they respect you as developer (expert) first.
+If you're moving from the same team to become their manager, you need to make sure they respect you as a developer first.

-This is an important one, as otherwise your management calls will be questioned and there will be a sense of distrust between you and the team.
-Remember how your manager used to suggest some bizarre stuff to do, to improve the efficiency of the team?
+This is an important one, as otherwise, your teammates will question your management, and there will be a sense of distrust between you and the team.
+Remember how your manager used to suggest some bizarre stuff to improve the team's efficiency?
 The more respect you have before becoming the manager, the less friction you will have with your ideas that not everyone agrees with.

 Habits to get rid of

-Usually a transition to a leading position results in some habits needing to be rid of.
-Here are some of my personal habits that I needed to let go.
+Usually, a transition to a leading position results in some habits needing to be rid of.
+Here are some of the habits that I needed to let go.

-Of course you can do it better.
-Of course you can do it faster.
-But your time is limited and there are other more important tasks at hand that need dealing with.
-Learn to delegate and learn not to look over the shoulder of the person you're delegating with.
 Assume they will finish the job in a timely matter and as good as you.
-Only after the person fails to deliver should you have the talk about your expectation of standard, how fast you expect the tasks to be done and the quality of the result.
+Only after the person fails to deliver should you talk about your expectation of standard, how fast you expect the tasks to be done, and the result's quality.

-It's also a possibility that once you start doing everything by yourself, people will start expecting the same from you next time.
+It's also possible that once you start doing everything by yourself, people will start expecting the same from you next time.

-It's impossible for you to know all the answers, and it's OK when you answer with "I don't know" to some weird technical question.
-The important part is that you can connect the person that's asking the question with the person that knows the answer.
-Or at least set him on a path that leads to the answer.
+You can't know all the answers, and it's OK when you answer with "I don't know" to some weird technical question.
+The important part is that you can connect the person asking the question with the person who knows the answer.
+Or at least set him on a path that leads to the solution.

 None of us is as smart as all of us.

 Sadly you will not be able to work alone anymore.
-The whole workflow of getting a task -> doing the task -> submitting the task for review without zero human interaction is gone.
+The whole workflow of getting a task -> doing the task, -> submitting the job for review without zero human interaction is gone.
 (Although you will have to maintain that healthy workflow environment for your developers.)

 Habits to improve

-There's also things that I needed to learn and improve after switching to management position, here are some of the things I consider important:
+There are also things that I needed to learn and improve after switching to a management position.
+Here are some of the things I consider essential:

 I'm going to repeat this here as this is so important.
-The amount of communication you have will increase ten-fold, you will need to hire people, you will have to talk to other people to make them more productive, to discuss their problems etc. Soft-skills are key in any management position.
+The amount of communication you have will increase ten-fold.
+You will need to hire people.
+You will have to talk to other people to make them more productive, discuss their problems, etc. Soft skills are critical in any management position.

 The art of communication is the language of leadership.

-You will have multiple stakeholders that are pressuring you and think the thing they want is the most important one.
-Instead of having one manager telling you that you need to work faster you will have multiple people wanting different things from you and wanting them fast.
+You will have multiple stakeholders pressuring you and think the thing they want is the most important one.
+Instead of having one manager telling you that you need to work faster, you will have multiple people wanting different things from you and wanting them quickly.

 You will need to learn how to deal with stress, personal advice - meditation, sports, and digital detox during the weekend.

-Paying attention to your body and taking care of yourself will help you deal with the stresses of leadership.
+Paying attention to your body and taking care of yourself will help you deal with leadership stress.

-This is also important.
 Every decision you make from now on will probably concern your whole team and the company in general.
-You will need to think about all the trade offs you're making.
-Decisions usually contain some sort of trade offs, for example decision to do refactoring of some part of the code is a trade-off between current stability and future maintainability.
-Rewriting some Monolith into a bunch of Microservices is usually a trade-off between scalability, development cost, complexity, performance and maintenance.
+You will need to think about all the trade-offs you're making.
+Decisions usually contain some trade-offs.
+For example, refactoring some part of the code is a trade-off between current stability and future maintainability.
+Rewriting some Monolith into a bunch of Microservices is usually a trade-off between scalability, development cost, complexity, performance, and maintenance.

-Leaders are often responsible for making challenging decisions, such as whether to rewrite the service from scratch; whether to keep an employee or let them go; whether to share “bad news” with Directors.
+Leaders are often responsible for making challenging decisions, such as whether to rewrite the service from scratch, keep an employee, or let them go.

-4. Ability to learn and adapt new things
+Ability to learn and adapt to new things

-There's constantly new stuff being developed, new programming methods being announced.
-It's important to stay open and absorb as much information as possible to stay ahead of the curve.
+There's constantly new stuff on the market, new programming methods.
+It's necessary to stay open and absorb as much information as possible to stay ahead of the curve.

 Being in management does not mean that you need to stop watching Coursera videos or doing Udemy courses about Distributed systems.
-For you as a decision maker, it's important to have a broad knowledge about many things, the only way to achieve that is to never stop learning.
+For you as a decision-maker, it's crucial to have a broad knowledge of many things.
+The only way to achieve that is never to stop learning.

 Being wrong is an unpleasant feeling, but you will probably experience it multiple times if you have people working for you that are smarter than you.
 It's OK to be proven wrong.
-Being wrong means that the suggested solution is better than yours which is eventually better for the company in general.
-Do not hold a grudge against someone with whom you argue, as that will lower their desire to argue with you in the future.
+You being wrong means that the suggested solution is better than yours, which is eventually better for the company.
+Please do not hold a grudge against someone with whom you argue, as that will lower their desire to discuss with you in the future.
 Only in arguments will the most optimal solution be found.

-As you know not many developers like writing tests or documentation or sticking strictly to the specified workflow.
-This is now your responsibility to make sure that all of the above things are begin done.
+Not many developers enjoy writing tests - this is now your responsibility to ensure that all of the "hygiene" things are getting done.